maymememaung/shippo_api/README.md

 3. Open the terminal/command and type cd shippo_api.

-4. Install requirements using pip3 install -r requirements.txt.
+4. Install requirements using pip3 install -r requirements.txt, if you're using Python 3.xx.xx.

 5. In this directory, create config.py.